 That astronomical $1,400 price tag might have put you off initially, but the launch of the $1,199 Galaxy S21 Ultra means that's likely to drop quite considerably.
 It does go down a little bit easier when you consider everything the phone has.

-The astronomical price becomes a little easier to stomach once you consider that Samsung has packed its most advanced camera ever into this flagship phone: a quad-lens stack that includes a 108-megapixel main sensor and a 10x lossless zoom shooter that can go all the way up to an unprecedented 100x digital power.
+Samsung packed what was the most advanced camera into the Galaxy S20 Ultra: a quad-lens module that includes a 108-megapixel main sensor, and 10x lossless zoom that offers up to 100x in digital power.

-One look at those bleeding-edge optics and sensors, and the Galaxy S20 Ultra would seem destined to be named the best camera phone on the market.
-And yet, due to a number of frustrating bugs at launch, the photos we've observed from this marvel of a smartphone aren't always as impressive as you'd hope, given the price.
+One quick look at those top-flight optics and sensors, and you'd assume the Galaxy S20 Ultra is destined to be the best camera phone on the market.
+But thanks to a number of frustrating bugs at launch, the photos we've taken aren't anywhere near as impressive as you'd hope.
+Especially given that price.